AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 * **Out of Time!**
     * If the 30 second timer runs to 0 before the player has successfully matched all of the cards, they will get a pop up with the message 'Out of Time', 'You ran out of time, Play Again?' this modal also has a button for the user to click to refresh the page and try again to win the game!

+## Futher features to implement
+* Different levels which scales from Easy (12 cards), Medium (16 cards), and Hard (24 cards).

+* Sound effects when two cards are matched.

+* Soothing background music of waves with a button to toggle on and off.

 # Technologies Used

 This project makes use of: